External System Integration

 AbstractExternalProjectSettingsControl for implementing project-level settings control as it already handles some of them.

-Similar approach is used for providing Import from External System UI - implementation is expected to extend
+A similar approach is used for providing settings in importing external project UI.
+Implementation is expected to extend

-AbstractImportFromExternalSystemControl and it has not linked external projects list, but target external project path control:
+AbstractImportFromExternalSystemControl and instead of linked external projects list it contains target external project path control.

 com.jetbrains.intellij.platform:external-system-test-framework from IntelliJ Platform Artifacts Repositories.